A day-ahead market model for power systems: benchmarking and security implications: Introduction

 We perform the market and system security analyses on a modified IEEE-118 bus system with three independent control zones.
-Our results show that DAM degrades system security more than ED and UC.
-The findings suggest that higher utilization of storage units can lead to a less favorable distribution of generation in the system, putting the system in more critical conditions.
+Our results show that all dispatch models are significantly worse for system security compared to an OPF clearing.
+In addition, DAM degrades system security more than ED and UC.
+The findings suggest that greater utilization of storage and gas units can lead to a less favorable distribution of generation, placing the system in more critical conditions.
 Therefore, our model can help identify critical scenarios that are often overlooked in traditional OPF-based security simulations.
 Operators can use this information to properly allocate reserves and perform efficient expansion planning strategies, preparing the system for changes in the generation mix and market regulations.

 The rest of the paper is structured as follows: Section~\ref{sec:methodology} describes the methodology; Section~\ref{chapter6_case_study} defines the case study and the test system utilized in this work; Section~\ref{sec:results} outlines the main results of the study; and finally, Section~\ref{sec:conclusions} provides conclusions and outlook for our future work.